Eadith Walker: Honours

 She was appointed Commander of the Order of the British Empire in 1917 and Dame Commander of the Order of the British Empire on 4 June 1928 for philanthropic and charitable services.

 Legacy

 Walker family plot at St John's, Ashfield.

 Dame Eadith died on 8 October 1937, aged 76, unmarried.
 She was cremated at the chapel in Rookwood, and her ashes were buried in the family grave at St John's Ashfield.
-She left an estate of £265,000.
-After providing for many legacies to relations, friends and employees, one-third of the residue of the estate went to the Returned Soldiers' and Sailors' Imperial League of Australia, and the real estate to the Red Cross Society.

-After her death, two-thirds of the income from £300,000 of her father's estate was set aside for the upkeep of the Thomas Walker Hospital, which had been built from 1891-93 with money provided by her father's will.
-Another £100,000 was used to turn Yaralla into the Dame Eadith Walker convalescent home for men, and one-third of the income from another sum of £300,000 was set aside for its maintenance.
+After her death, money from her father's estate was put towards the ongoing maintenance of Thomas Walker Hospital, which had been built from 1891–93 with money provided by her father's will.
+The rest was used to turn Yaralla into the Dame Eadith Walker convalescent home for men.
 Both Yaralla and the Thomas Walker Hospital (now known as Rivendell Child, Adolescent and Family Unit) are now listed on the Register of the National Estate.